iclr-blogposts/2023/_posts/2022-12-01-sets-and-graphs.md

 ## Sets and Graphs

-Before we dive into<d-footnote>It is important to briefly focus on declaring the _conflict of interest_ we had while writing this blog.
+Before we dive into<d-footnote>It is important to briefly focus on declaring the *conflict of interest* we had while writing this blog.
 We are actively working on set and graph representation learning.
 Accordingly, several paragraphs of this writeup focus on papers that we have co-written.
 That being said, and in the context of ICLR, we declare that the majority of the ICLR papers referenced in this blog post do _not_ present a conflict of interest for us.
 Hence, we believe we have, to the best of our efforts, provided an objective and impartial view of learning universal representations over graphs and sets.</d-footnote> universal function approximation, let's start with the basics.
 What do we mean by learning on set- graphs-based data?
 In both cases, we assume no ordering, i.e. the task is permutation invariant (or equivariant).
 A graph is typically thought of as a set of nodes with edges between the nodes.
 A set doesn't have edges, it just has the nodes, although we often don't call them nodes, rather set elements.
 Both the nodes and the edges can have feature vectors attached to them.
 The figure below (originally from Wagstaff et al. 2021<d-cite key="wagstaff21"></d-cite>) visualises this relationship:

 {% include figure.html path="assets/img/2022-12-01-sets-and-graphs/graphsuniv_graphsandsets.png" class="img-fluid" %}

+Examples for machine learning tasks on this type of data include 3D point cloud classification (a function mapping a set of coordinates to an object class) and molecular property prediction (a function mapping a molecular graph to, e.g., a free energy value).